There are no chronological restrictions.

 The emphasis is on English-language materials.
 Although some pamphlets and materials of broader appeal may be published in languages other than English, there is little substantive publication in languages other than English.

 There is no geographical restriction.
-Highly specialized material for states other than Michigan are sometimes not selected.
+Highly specialized material for states other than Michigan and those in the Great Lakes region are usually not selected.

 Appropriate publications and resources will be selected regardless of format.
 Appropriate CD-ROMs and DVDs will be selected regardless of the Libraries' ability to run the disks or provide software.
 Because many CDs and DVDs circulate, patrons who have more advanced or specialized needs are still able to use these materials.
 If the CD or DVD is deemed appropriate for use in the Libraries, efforts will be made to acquire the equipment necessary to mount the product.